 In India, Ayurveda is considered a form of medical care, equal to conventional Western medicine, traditional Chinese medicine, naturopathic medicine, and homeopathic medicine.
 Practitioners of Ayurveda in India undergo state-recognized, institutionalized training.
 Currently, Ayurvedic practitioners are not licensed in the United States, and there is no national standard for Ayurvedic training or certification.
 However, Ayurvedic schools have gained approval as educational institutions in some states.

 Ayurveda can have positive effects when used as a complementary therapy in combination with standard, conventional medical care.

 Many Ayurvedic materials have not been thoroughly studied in either Western or Indian research.
 Some of the products used in Ayurvedic medicine contain herbs, metals, minerals, or other materials that may be harmful if used improperly or without the direction of a trained practitioner.
-Ayurvedic medications are regulated as dietary supplements rather than as drugs in the United States, so they are not required to meet the safety and efficacy standards for conventional medicines.
+Ayurvedic medicines are regulated as dietary supplements rather than as drugs in the United States, so they are not required to meet the safety and efficacy standards for conventional medicines.
 These medicines can interact, or work against, the effects of Western medicines.
-Investigate the training and background ot Ayurvedic practitioners whom you intend to use.
+Investigate the training and background of Ayurvedic practitioners whom you intend to use.

 It's important to discuss any Ayurvedic treatments that you use with your doctor.
-Women who are pregnant or nursing, or people who are thinking of using Ayurvedic therapy to treat a child, should consult their health care provider.
-It is important to make sure that any diagnosis of a disease or condition has been made by a health care provider who has substantial conventional medical training and experience with managing that disease or condition.
+Women who are pregnant or nursing, or people who are thinking of using Ayurvedic therapy to treat a child, should consult their healthcare provider.
+It is important to make sure that any diagnosis of a disease or condition has been made by a healthcare provider who has substantial conventional medical training and experience with managing that disease or condition.
 While Ayurveda can have positive effects when used as a complementary therapy in combination with standard, conventional medical care, it should not replace standard, conventional medical care, especially when treating serious conditions.